Big bet a bust in bid to allow sports gambling in California

 However, that revenue could be offset if people spend money on sports gambling instead of shopping or buying lottery tickets.

-Democratic Gov. Gavin Newsom didn't take a position on either proposal but said Proposition 27 was “not a homeless initiative.”
+Democratic Gov. Gavin Newsom, who easily won reelection, didn't take a position on either proposal but said Proposition 27 was “not a homeless initiative.”

 The California Republican Party opposed both proposals.
 State Democrats opposed Proposition 27, but were neutral on Proposition 26.
 Major League Baseball backed Proposition 27.

-Note: This story has been updated to correct the amount raised in competing efforts to expand gambling.
-It was about $460 million, not $600 million, with final contributions still being tallied.